Best Things To Do In Arran – Explore Scotland In Miniature

 This area of Scotland wasn’t secure and Walter was tasked with defending it by the King of Scots.
 That wasn’t an easy job but in 1263, the Stewarts won the Battle of Largs driving off a Norwegian invasion under King Haakon.
 When Robert the Bruce started his campaign to win back Scotland in 1306, Lochranza Castle was where he supposedly landed on Arran.

 If you’re visiting Arran on a less than sunny day, you might be needing to warm up.
 Lochranza Distillery will put some warmth back into your bones and some fire into your veins.
 Excellent whisky aside, the distillery was only created in the 1990s and purpose built with visitors in mind.
-That’s why it won Distillery Visitor Experience of the Year and is easily one of the best things to do on Arran!
+That’s why it won Distillery Visitor Experience of the Year, earning it’s place as one of the best things to do on Arran!

 Visit Arran’s Standing Stones at Machrie Moor

-There are few standing stones in Scotland that are as instantly recognisable as these at Machrie Moor.
-I would go as far as saying that no visit to Arran is complete without seeing these in person.
+There are few standing stones in Scotland as instantly recognisable as those at Machrie Moor.
+I would go as far as saying that no trip to Arran is complete without seeing these in person.
 It’s not a short walk out to the stones but it’s fairly flat with a decent path.
 Beware the guard sheep though, I kept Molly on the lead but some of them were still pretty bold.

-Contrary to what you might think from looking on Instagram, Machrie Moor is more than just 3 large stones.
+Contrary to what Instagram might make you think, Machrie Moor is more than just 3 large stones.
 There are actually the remains of six stone circles surrounded by dozens more standing stones, burial cists and hut circles.
 The stones are between 3500 and 5500 years old although they replaced even earlier 6500 year old timber circles.
 Some of these were only recently discovered, completely swallowed up by layers of peat.

 It seems like we will never know what the stones were used for but we don’t need to.
 We can just be happy in standing and experiencing them in this quiet part of Arran.
 One folk story says that they were created as fairies sat on the hills and flicked pebbles down towards Machrie Moor.
 Those fairies must have been giants if they considered these pebbles!